tbhaxor/whatabomb/README.md

 6. Rest **What a Bomb** will do ;)

 # Legal Notice
-Usage of "What a Bomb" is illegal.
+Usage of "What a Bomb" is only for educational and entertainment purpose.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program

 # Special Thanks
 [Sameer Bhatt](https://github.com/bhattsameer)